 Although many people love the full program, I stopped before the 21 days.
 Not having to think about what I ate was a relief, but I soon realized I was doing myself a disservice.
 Deprivation is not a lasting solution for me because it doesn’t work in my day to day life.
 I continued a modified version of the cleanse with smoothies and a meal that my body called for instead.
 This worked better with my lifestyle.

 Even though I ended up putting my own spin it, I learned so much from the Clean Cleanse.
 The concept of having a nutritious shake with rice protein powder instead of a meal has been so helpful for me.
-On busy days when I don’t have time to think about what to eat, I prepare a shake in place of a meal.
+On busy days when I don’t have time to think about what to eat, I prepare a shake in place of a meal ( I love this Organic Chocolate Shake Recipe.)
 And sometimes, I follow a day of overindulgence by an “all shake day” as a way to let my body recoup.
 It’s always a great back-up plan.

 I’ll be honest – the ayurvedic diet was extremely limited and I knew it would not suit my personality in the long run.
 As someone who has struggled with an eating disorder, I’ve learned that too much restriction doesn’t allow me to heal.

 Even though I knew this way of eating would not ultimately satisfy my body, I am thankful for the experience at Surya Spa.
-I learned valuable new practices, including meditation, hot oil relaxation treatments, and cooking with mung beans.
+I learned valuable new practices, including meditation, hot oil relaxation treatments, and cooking with mung beans ( I love this On-The-Go Mung Bean Recipe!)

 I am so grateful for my experience with each of these weight loss programs and for all of the valuable guidance I have received along the way.
 Sure, some days are harder than others, but the trick is to let go of the diet mentality.